 Influenza (flu) is a contagious respiratory illness caused by a virus.
 It is often spread by tiny droplets made when people with the flu cough, sneeze, or talk.
 Symptoms start suddenly and can include fever, cough, sore throat, runny nose, body aches, headaches, fatigue (very tired), and young children may vomit or have diarrhea.

-The most effective way to prevent pertussis is through vaccination.
-If your child has not been vaccinated against pertussis, it is very important that you contact your health care provider for instructions, questions, or concerns.
+The most effective way to prevent the flu is through vaccination.
+If your child has not been vaccinated against the flu, it is very important that you contact your health care provider for instructions, questions, or concerns.

 Excellent information on prevention is also available from the following websites: